Captain-S0L0/serverutilities/README.md

   - /getweather : print all the internal weather counters
   - /setscoreboard (scoreboard) : set the sidebar scoreboard.
 Useful with a datapack that makes scoreboards for all statistics.
   - /suicide : kill the executor
-  - /vote : prints links to voting sites, hardcoded for now
+  - /vote : prints links to voting sites, configurable in config
   - /voteban (player) (reason) : initiates a vote ban to temp ban a player for 24 hours.
-Customizable player percentage required, minimum of 3 players needed
+Customizable player percentage required, customizable minimum vote requirement via gamerule

 **Anti-dupes / exploits:**